AdobeDocs/journey-optimizer.en/help/using/content-management/manage-fragments.md

 1. Once your changes are ready, click the **Publish** button to make your modifications live.

 When you edit a fragment, the changes are automatically propagated to all contents using that fragment, including live journeys and campaigns, excepted for contents where you have broken inheritance from the original fragment.
 Learn how to break inheritance in the [Add visual fragments to your emails](../email/use-visual-fragments.md#break-inheritance) and [Leverage expression fragments](../personalization/use-expression-fragments.md#break-inheritance) sections.

->[!AVAILABILITY]
->
->Please note that propagation of fragments changes in live journeys and campaigns is being rolled out gradually over the course of several days following Journey Optimizer June release.
-While some users will have immediate access, others may experience a delay before it becomes available in their environments.
-If this enhancement is not yet available in your environment, your changes will not be propagated to content used in live journeys or campaigns.

 ## Explore references {#explore-references}